 The Watchdog option, which monitors hardware activity, is available on all physical firewalls.
-It is not available on virtual firewalls e monitoring timeout (watchdog)
+It is not available on virtual firewalls

+Hardware monitoring timeout (v watchdog)

 This device tests the activity of the firewall's system.
 The frequency of tests is defined by this timeout.
 When the system is idle, this watchdog will reboot the firewall and raise a system event (24).
 To stop monitoring, select Disable.